Hooks

 Readable state value that can be subscribed to.

-Readables are values which you can subscribe to get updates, this are common values used
+Readables are values to which you can subscribe to get updates, these are commonly used values.

 Component(fun ctx ->